In The Spotlight

 Our own Amanda Levinson recently discussed her work on the podcast Tell Me Something I Don't Know, hosted by Stephen Dubner of Freakanomics Radio.
 Amanda did us all proud.
 Listen here.
 Amanda's segment is 29 minutes in.

-Congratulations to Nick Eaton, who has been selected to receive the American Psychopathological Association (APPA) Robins-Guze Award for 2017.
+Congratulations to Nick Eaton, who has been selected to receive the American Psychopathological Association (APPA) Robins-Guze Award.
 This is this very distinguished organization's early career award, given to one outstanding young investigator in the field of psychopathology each year.

 The Stony Brook University Department of Psychology was founded in 1960 and is one of Stony Brook's largest and strongest departments, having awarded more than 800 Ph.D. degrees since its inception.